 There’s no shortage of things to do in Mexico City, a busy modern metropolis where history is right around the corner–every corner.
 To fully immerse yourself in its history, culture, and cuisine, from museums to cantinas, add these ten great experiences to your travel wishlist.

-Mexico City’s tumultuous history is visible at the ruins of the Templo Mayor(55/4040-5600, ext.
-412930, Tues.-Sun.
-9am-5pm; US$5, free on Sun.; Metro: Zócalo), a great temple-pyramid that was destroyed during the 16th-century Spanish siege of Tenochtitlán.
+Mexico City’s tumultuous history is visible at the ruins of the Templo Mayor, a great temple-pyramid that was destroyed during the 16th-century Spanish siege of Tenochtitlan.
 The museum showcases artifacts recovered from the archaeological site.

-With its grand marble facade and opulent art deco interior, the incomparable Palacio de Bellas Artes (55/5512-2593; Tues.-Sun.
-10am-9pm; free to enter the lobby, US$4 admission to museum and mezzanine level; Metro: Bellas Artes) is one of Mexico’s most striking buildings, as well as a keynote arts institution.
-On the second and third floors, the Museo del Palacio de Bellas Artes (55/5521-9251, Tues.-Sun.
-10am-6pm) has hosted some of the most important art shows of the past decade.
+With its grand marble facade and opulent art deco interior, the incomparable Palacio de Bellas Artes is one of Mexico’s most striking buildings, as well as a keynote arts institution.

-Take a grand tour of the many pre-Columbian cultures in Mexico through artifacts and art at the Museo Nacional de Antropología (55/4040-5300; Tues.-Sun.
-9am-7pm; US$5; Metro: Auditorio).
-The most impressive rooms are dedicated to the people who lived in Teotihuacán and in what is today Mexico City.
+Take a grand tour of the many pre-Columbian cultures in Mexico through artifacts and art at the Museo Nacional de Antropología.
+The most impressive rooms are dedicated to the people who lived in Tenochtitlan, today Mexico City.

 The city’s colorful and atmospheric markets are where locals shop for everything from home goods to used LPs.
-If you only have time to visit one, make it Mercado de la Merced (Circunvalación between General Anaya and Adolfo Gorrión, Col. Merced Balbuena, 55/5522-7250; daily 6am-6pm; Metro: La Merced).
+If you only have time to visit one, make it Mercado de la Merced.

-This fizzy fermented beverage, made from the sap of the maguey cactus, is a capital tradition.
-As the younger generation discovers this drink, it’s experiencing a deserved revival.
-Try it at Pulquería Las Duelistas (Aranda 28, 55/1394-0958; Mon.-Sat.
-10am-9pm; no cover; Metro: San Juan Letrán), one of the oldest traditional pulquerías in Mexico City.
+This fizzy fermented beverage is made from the sap of the maguey cactus.
+Drinking pulque is a tradition in the capital and today the drink is experiencing a deserved revival.
+Try it at Pulquería Las Duelistas, one of the oldest traditional pulquerías in Mexico City.